giellatekno/new-webdict/README.md

 Install node dependencies using `pnpm i`, and make the gzipped trie files from the originals using `python3 generate_metas.py`.

+The `xmllint` program is in package `libxml2-utils` on Debian/Ubuntu.

 ```bash
 pnpm i
 python3 generate_metas.py